JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

 We also quantify the [O~{ III}]$\lambda5007$/H$\beta$ flux ratio (O3) and the R23 index (([O~{ II}]+[O~{ III}])/H$\beta$) in Table~\ref{tab:opt_line}.
 We measure an average O3 value of $6.8$ from the composite spectrum of our CEERS $z\gtrsim7$ NIRSpec sample (Fig.~\ref{fig:spectra_stack}).
-This is only marginally greater than the O3 ratios seen in typical $z\simeq2$ galaxies ($4.3$ in KBSS, $3.4-4.5$ in MOSDEF; \citealt{Steidel2016,Sanders2021}), where the range quoted in the MOSDEF sample corresponds to line ratios for stacks with stellar masses between $\simeq10^{9.5}\ M_\odot$ and $10^{10}\ M_\odot$.
+This is consistent with the average O3 ratios measured in $z\gtrsim7$ galaxies in literature (O3 $\simeq5-7$; e.g., \citealt{Cameron2023,Nakajima2023,Sanders2023a,Trump2023}).
+It is only marginally greater than the O3 seen in typical $z\simeq2$ galaxies ($4.3$ in KBSS, $3.4-4.5$ in MOSDEF; \citealt{Steidel2016,Sanders2021}), where the range quoted in the MOSDEF sample corresponds to line ratios for stacks with stellar masses between $\simeq10^{9.5}\ M_\odot$ and $10^{10}\ M_\odot$.
 The extreme ionization conditions of the $z\gtrsim7$ galaxies contribute to the larger O3 values, but this is countered by the lower oxygen abundance of the $z\gtrsim7$ galaxies in our sample.
 The net effect is that O3 ratios are only slightly larger than those at $z\simeq2$.
 In Fig.~\ref{fig:o32_r23}, we plot the R23 indices of the $z\gtrsim7$.
 We find R23 values that range between $<6$ and $14$, with an average of $9.4$ measured from the composite spectrum (Fig.~\ref{fig:spectra_stack}).
-These are comparable to the R23 values seen in $z\simeq2$ star-forming galaxies (R23 $=8.5$ in KBSS and R23 $=8.9-9.1$ for $M_{\star}=10^{9.5}-10^{10}\ M_\odot$ galaxies in MOSDEF; \citealt{Steidel2016,Sanders2021}).
+These are comparable to the R23 values seen in $z\simeq2$ star-forming galaxies (R23 $=8.5$ in KBSS and R23 $=8.9-9.1$ for $M_{\star}=10^{9.5}-10^{10}\ M_\odot$ galaxies in MOSDEF; \citealt{Steidel2016,Sanders2021}) and other $z\gtrsim7$ galaxies (R23 $\simeq7-10$; e.g., \citealt{Cameron2023,Mascia2023,Sanders2023a,Saxena2023b}).
 The origin of the similar R32 indices (in spite of very different gas-phase properties) is analogous to the explanation for O3.
 The lower metallicity of the $z\gtrsim7$ galaxies increases the excitation (boosting collisionally-excited lines relative to H$\beta$), but the effect this has on R23 is countered by the reduced oxygen abundance.
 Thus in the R23 versus O32 plane (Fig.~\ref{fig:o32_r23}), we primarily see the $z\gtrsim7$ galaxies shift toward larger O32 at fixed R23.